w3ctag/tag.w3.org/workmode/index.md

 ### 4. The www-tag Mailing List

 Issues that aren’t related to a specification can be discussed on the [www-tag mailing list](https://lists.w3.org/Archives/Public/www-tag/).
-Note that this is also used as a general discussion list for Web architecture, and so if you need a response from the TAG, it’s best to get something into the [spec reviews issue tracker](https://github.com/w3ctag/spec-reviews).
+Note that this is also used as a general discussion list for Web architecture, and so if you need a response from the TAG, it’s best to get something into the [design-reviews issue tracker](https://github.com/w3ctag/design-reviews).